 You may have heard the term, “unrequited love,” and you’re unsure as to what it means.
 Or perhaps you’re currently experiencing what you believe is unrequited love and are trying to figure out what to do and how you should proceed.
 Whatever the reasoning is, it’s important to understand the meaning of unrequited love and learn the crucial steps to deal with this kind of tricky and sticky love situation.

-What Is the Definition of Unrequited Love?
+What is Unrequited Love?

 How Do You Deal With Unrequited Love?

 Unrequited love can be incredibly painful and heart-wrenching.
 You may care so strongly about someone and love him or her so deeply, but you don’t get to have these feelings mirrored back at you.
 It can be challenging to know how to handle this difficult situation and manage these feelings of rejection.
-Fortunately, there are five crucial ways that you can deal with this unfortunate love scenario and move past the pain in a positive way.
+Fortunately, there are five crucial ways that you can deal with this unfortunate love scenario, protect yourself, and move past the pain in a positive way.

 1. Allow Yourself to Feel Your Emotions